ae137/ImageAssessmentService/README.md

 ```bash
 make build
 ```
-This will create Python modules from the Protobuf files, build the package and create `build` and `dist` folder containing the built package.
+This will create Python modules from the Protobuf files, build the package and create `build` and `dist` folders containing the built package.

 ### Installing dependencies
 The dependencies of `imageassessmentservice` are listed in `requirements.txt`.
 They can be installed by running the